Mehrnaz Mofakhami

 I am a Visiting Researcher at ServiceNow Research and a master's student at Université de Montréal and Mila, where I am supervised by Prof. Gauthier Gidel and Prof. Ioannis Mitliagkas.
 Prior to coming to Montreal, I got my bachelor's degree at Sharif University of Technology in Computer Science.

-I am interested in the Fundamentals of Machine Learning, Game Theory, and Optimization.
+I am interested in the fundamentals of machine learning, inference optimization and the development of efficient algorithms.
+I get excited about exploring how AI can be leveraged effectively and ethically to address real-world challenges and improve decision-making processes across various domains.
 My master's research revolved around Performative Prediction, a framework for learning models that actively shape the environment they interact with through their predictions.
-The primary objective of my research is to push the boundaries of this framework, exploring and identifying new domains where its application can be extended.
+The primary objective of my research was to push the boundaries of this framework, exploring and identifying new domains where its application can be extended.

 not loaded not loaded not loaded not loaded